Use this command to install SysManager with WinGet:

 Gaming recommendations: services tagged as "safe to disable", "advanced",

-Filter by status (Running/Stopped), recommendation level, or free-text search
+Filter by status (Running/Stopped), safety level (Safe/Caution/Critical),

 Start, stop, disable, or enable services with confirmation dialogs